Send the link below via email or IMCopy

 Colors affect us in numerous ways, both mentally and physically.

-Color can be used to set a mood, attract attention, or make a statement.
+The artist can use color to set a mood, attract attention, or make a statement.

 The color wheel is one way of organizing color.